William le Hardi, Lord of Douglas: Eleanor de Lovaine

 Later in 1288, William Douglas and a Borders Knight known as John Wishart surrounded the Castle of Fa'side near Tranent.
 The castle was held by Alan la Zouche, 1st Baron la Zouche of Ashby, feudal superior of the barony of Tranent.
 Within the Castle was Zouche's wife Eleanor, and another woman named Eleanor, the widow wife of William de Ferrers of Groby, second son of William de Ferrers, 5th Earl of Derby.
 Eleanor Ferrers was the daughter of Matthew de Lovaine, a great grandson himself of Godfrey III, Count of Louvain.
 King Edward had provided a handsome dowry from her husband's English lands following his death.
 He had also possessed lands in five counties in Scotland, and Eleanor had come north to collect her rents.
 Rather than despoliate the land and the castle, Douglas contented himself by abducting Eleanor and removing her to Douglas Castle.
+No one has ever explained how he mysteriously managed to remove her from within a castle under siege which was not taken by his forces.